Henry David Thoreau: "Civil Disobedience" and the Walden years, 1845–1850

 Thoreau felt a need to concentrate and work more on his writing.
 In 1845, Ellery Channing told Thoreau, "Go out upon that, build yourself a hut, & there begin the grand process of devouring yourself alive.
 I see no other alternative, no other hope for you."
-Thus, on July 4, 1845, Thoreau embarked on a two-year experiment in simple living, moving to a small house he had built on land owned by Emerson in a second growth forest around the shores of Walden Pond.
+Thus, on July 4, 1845, Thoreau embarked on a two-year experiment in simple living, moving to a small house he had built on land owned by Emerson in a second growth forest around the shores of Walden Pond, having had a request to build a hut on Flints Pond, near that of his friend Charles Stearns Wheeler, denied by the landowners due to the Fairhaven Bay incident.
 The house was in "a pretty pasture and woodlot" of 14 acre that Emerson had bought, 1+1/2 mi from his family home.
 Whilst there, he wrote his only extended piece of literary criticism, "Thomas Carlyle and His Works".

 On July 24 or July 25, 1846, Thoreau ran into the local tax collector, Sam Staples, who asked him to pay six years of delinquent poll taxes.
 Thoreau refused because of his opposition to the Mexican–American War and slavery, and he spent a night in jail because of this refusal.
 The next day Thoreau was freed when someone, likely to have been his aunt, paid the tax, against his wishes.
-The experience had a strong impact on Thoreau.
+The experience had a strong effect on Thoreau.
 In January and February 1848, he delivered lectures on "The Rights and Duties of the Individual in relation to Government", explaining his tax resistance at the Concord Lyceum.
 Bronson Alcott attended the lecture, writing in his journal on January 26:

 Thoreau revised the lecture into an essay titled "Resistance to Civil Government" (also known as "Civil Disobedience").
 It was published by Elizabeth Peabody in the Aesthetic Papers in May 1849.
 Thoreau had taken up a version of Percy Shelley's principle in the political poem "The Mask of Anarchy" (1819), which begins with the powerful images of the unjust forms of authority of his time and then imagines the stirrings of a radically new form of social action.